-½ C maraschino cherries, , chopped finely
+- ½ C maraschino cherries, , chopped finely

-Beat the butter in a large mixing bowl until fluffy.
+- Beat the butter in a large mixing bowl until fluffy.
 Add the powdered sugar, pudding mix, and flour.
-Mix until combined.
-The mixture may seem dry at first but will come together after beating.
+Mix and continue beating until combined.
 Add the almond extract along with a couple of drops of green food coloring (optional if you want the cookies be a brighter green color).

-Finely chop the maraschino cherries and pat them very dry - removing all of the juice and excess liquid.
-If you think they're dry, pat them one more time or the red juice or you may turn your cookies a weird and non-appetizing color.
+- Finely chop the maraschino cherries and pat them very dry - removing all of the juice and excess liquid.
+If you think they're dry, pat them one more time or the red juice may turn your cookies a weird and non-appetizing color.
 Stir in the chopped cherries.